 All our breeder partners have signed a real supply chain pact.
 Each stable is certified according to the ClassyFarm ministerial standard.
 An authoritative and independent system created by Mipaaf – Ministry of Agricultural, Food and Forestry Policies – and by the Ministry of Health to monitor animal welfare and correct administration of drugs according to strict regulations.
 It is essential to follow a detailed check-list to obtain the certification which asks, among other things, to respect the 5 fundamental freedoms of the animal.

 For us, animal welfare is not just a label, but a concrete and verifiable commitment.
-All of our 183 stables are classified according to the ClassyFarm standard.
+All of over our 200 stables are classified according to the ClassyFarm standard.
 But to ensure you that we comply with every rule, we have decided to involve another external and accredited body, the CSQA controlled by Accredia, which has the task of verifying and certifying all our obligations and the application of the rules.

 We ask for a lot of good milk from our cows, which we can only get if we guarantee them the right well-being and leave them free to behave naturally also on the farm.
 In fact, each animal must ruminate from 7 to 10 hours and needs between 11 and 15 hours rest.
 They are milked twice a day for no more than 2 hours overall, grouping the cows in order to avoid the stress of standing too much.
 Each of our breeders has a veterinarian on the farm who checks the health and welfare conditions of the animals.